 If the fan is working properly but the engine is still running hot, scan the entire surface of the radiator to check for clogs.
 Temperature readings should decrease evenly from one side to the other on a crossflow radiator, or from top to bottom on a downflow radiator.
 If you find an area where there is an abrupt temperature change, the radiator is plugged and needs to be flushed, cleaned or replaced.

-When troubleshooting a low heater output problem, use the Raynger ST to check coolant flow through the heater core.
+When troubleshooting a low heater output problem, use your infrared thermometer to check coolant flow through the heater core.
 Compare the temperature of the heater inlet and outlet hoses where they enter the firewall.
 Both should be hot, and the inlet hose should be about 20 degrees warmer than the outlet hose.
 If the outlet hose is not hot, the core is clogged or the heater control valve (if used) is defective.
 If reverse flushing the core fails to open the blockage, you will have to replace the heater core.

 Low heater output can also be caused by a thermostat stuck in the open position or the wrong temperature range thermostat.
 If the coolant temperature at the thermostat housing or radiator inlet is unusually low (140 degrees or less), the thermostat needs to be replaced.